Clariant Chemicals (India) Limited (the ''Company'') is a public limited Company domiciled in India and

 (b) Revenue recognition

-contract.
-Sales are net of excise duty, sales tax and trade discounts,
+the terms of contract.
+Sales are net of excise duty, sales tax and trade

-proportionate completion method and is recognised net of service tax, as
+using the proportionate completion method and is recognized net of service tax, as

 (c) Excise duty